 A hip, downtown take on a luxury hotel, Crosby Street Hotel has been attracting the cool kids since it opened in SoHo in 2009.
 Since then, the neighborhood has exploded, but the hotel has retained its cool factor while still managing to provide an attention-to-detail that's unparalleled in the area.
 Decor in the 86 rooms is quirky, but elegant, a nod to the clientele that choose the Crosby as their home away from home.
-Outside, a leafy terrace and sculpture garden offer reprieve from the city's crazy streets, while inside, a 99-seat screening room shows classic and new movies for hotel guests - the perfect place to cozy up when it's cold or rainy outside.
+Outside, a leafy terrace and sculpture garden offer reprieve from the city's crazy streets, while inside, a 99-seat screening room shows classic and new movies for hotel guests, the perfect place to cozy up when it's cold or rainy outside.

 Recommended for Romantic Hotels because: The leafy terrace and cozy rooms lead the way for a romantic stay.

 Designed as a modern take on a Parisian flat (the city of love!), The NoMad Hotel calls a fully restored Beaux-Arts building home.
 Though New Yorkers and visitors flock to the restaurant and the hotel's library bar, the rooms are masterpieces in their own rights.
-Decked out with original artwork, clawfoot bathtubs and Mahogany French writing desks, the 168 guest rooms feel less like a hotel and more like a home.
+Decked out with original artwork, clawfoot bathtubs and Mahogany French writing desks, the 168 guest rooms feel less like a hotel and more like home.
 For the ultimate in romantic luxury, book the Suite Royale, 1800-square-feet of indoor/outdoor space with a separate entrance and a private terrace.
 Downstairs, Chef Daniel Humm keeps guests fed with signature dishes like the roast chicken stuffed with foie gras.
 After all, what's more romantic than food that's finger-licking good?

-Recommended for Romantic Hotels because: Everything about this hotel--the bar, the food, the clientele, the clawfoot tubs--is romantic.
+Recommended for Romantic Hotels because: Everything about this hotel--the bar, the food, the clientele, the clawfoot tubs, is romantic.

 Some say if you go home with someone and they don't have a bookshelf, you should leave immediately.
 If we're going off that rule, The Library Hotel is the most romantic spot in the city.
 Each of the floors honors one of the 10 categories of the Dewy Decimal System.
-The 60 rooms are not only filled with the traditional hotel amenities, but are also rich with books and art.
+The 60 rooms are not only filled with the traditional hotel amenities but are also rich with books and art.
 Deep wood furnishings, befitting as a backdrop for a bespectacled librarian, add another notch to the sexy meter.
-A lavish continental breakfast and an evening Proscecco reception are two of the perks of staying here.
+Lavish continental breakfast and an evening Prosecco reception are two of the perks of staying here.
 But let's be honest: it's all about the books.
-The 14th Floor Writer's Den and Poetry Garden provides sublime views of New York City architecture, while the private reading room allows access to hundreds of tomes.
+The 14th Floor Writer's Den and Poetry Garden provides sublime views of New York City's architecture, while the private reading room allows access to hundreds of tomes.
 Sip a complimentary cafe au lait while you thumb through the pages and make eyes with your fellow intellectual.

 Recommended for Romantic Hotels because: Because if books are the key to the bedroom, this hotel's got romance under lock and key.

 An Instagram-worthy spot, The Bowery Hotel oozes charm a la the Olsen twins at fashion week.
 In fact, if you stick around long enough, you may even rub shoulders with the formidable duo in the lobby of this beautiful hotel.
-Floor-to-ceiling windows drench rooms in sunlight, though decor is simple.
+Floor-to-ceiling windows drench rooms in sunlight, though the decor is simple.
 But you're in New York!
 The room is only part of the allure.
 Make your way to the outdoor veranda, sink into one of the comfy armchairs and order a classic cocktail.
 The hotel's vintage vibe is the perfect place to sip an old-fashioned.
-If you can wrangle a spot by the working fireplace, you'll have an excuse to stay inside all winter.
+If you can wrangle a spot by the working fireplace, you'll have an excuse to stay inside and cuddle all winter long.

 Recommended for Romantic Hotels because: The Bowery's atrium couldn't possibly ooze with more romance and class.